gmoe/piano_fundamentals/source/about.rst

 .. _Fundamentals of Piano Practice: http://pianopractice.org/
 .. _Griffin Moe: http://griffinmoe.com/

-This is Sphinx adaptation of Chaun C. Chang's excellent book, `Fundamentals of Piano Practice`_.
+This is Sphinx adaptation of Chuan C. Chang's excellent book, `Fundamentals of Piano Practice`_.
 Why bother?
 Well there are a quite few formatting improvements from the original PDF, including inter-document links, clean bulleted lists, and improved font/line spacing.
 By virtue of being a Sphinx